cncf/tag-app-delivery/operator-wg/whitepaper-public-comment/README.md

 ## Designing Operators

-The previous chapter describes a use case for an operator that was one of the first operators ever.
-With no claim of completeness, this chapter deals with some best practice when writing own Operators, based on our own experience or described by the community.
+The previous chapter describes a use case for an operator that was one of the first operators ever written.
+With no claim of completeness, this chapter deals with some best practices when writing our own Operators, based on our own experience or described by the community.
 However, without clear knowledge of the actual state and without clear ideas of what we want to achieve, we also need some methods and techniques specifying what our Operator should do.
-Therefore, we will also have to deal with some aspects of requirement engineering.
+Therefore, we will also have to deal with some aspects of requirement engineering..

 ### Requirement analysis